lscoppitto/docs-v3/docs/gettingstarted/sdk_guide.md

 For more information on the extension features, sections and technical details, please refer to [the Development Environmen section in the technical reference.](../../../reference/vscode/)

+### More information

+If you need more information about the extension, [check the development environment page.](../../reference/vscode/)

-Everything is set and you are ready to run your first IoT project, refer to any of our hardware [getting started guides on the left tab.](../ZM1-DB/)
+Everything is set and you are ready to run your first IoT project, refer to any of our [getting started guides on the left tab.](../ZM1-DB/)